 How to prepare for a graduate interview

 You will need to prepare for every stage of the recruitment processes.
 Some graduate roles have several layers of selection while others only have one or two.
+These include preparing for a telephone interview, face-to-face interview and even a panel-based interview.
+We break down how to behave to giving you insight to common graduate interview questions in this article.

 Preparing for a telephone interview